 -

-There’s no attack roll.
+Magic Missile is not an attack (i.e., doesn’t involve an attack roll).
 Magic Missile automatically lands, unless a spellcaster uses Shield to defend themselves.
 Cover does not affect Magic Missile’s damage, because it boosts AC, which the spell doesn’t interact with at all.
 Of course, you still need to be able to see the creature to target it.

 -